Test in production without watermarks.

 That's it!
 You have successfully installed PyCharm on your computer, and you can now begin writing and managing your Python code using the powerful features and tools provided by the IDE.

-When Installation is completed let's get started with PyCharm Tutorial.
-Let's discuss how to create a new project.
+Once installation is complete, let's get started with the PyCharm tutorial.
+We'll discuss how to create a new project.

 A new project window will appear.
-In this window, select the project location of your new Python project and select the Python interpreter you want to use, and then click on the Create button.
+In this window, select the project location for your new Python project, choose the Python interpreter you want to use, and then click on the Create

-Just like that a new Python project is created with a new Python file present in it named main.py.
+Just like that, a new Python project is created with a new Python file named main.py

 def main():